LondonAppDeveloper/yt-db-django-pg-docker/README.md

-# Dockerizing a React Project
+# Add a Database to Django with Postgres and Docker

-Tutorial code for dockerizing a react project
+How to add a Database to Django with Postgres and Docker.